xavier1195/INFO670/ListManagementApp/README.md

 - Possibility to create a bird and add information to database AND suplment that into the dropdown autocomplete
 - Bird states, number of 'seen', historical context related birds ect.
 - notifications for sightings within your 'flock'
-- peer to peer messaging and collaboration
+- peer-to-peer messaging and collaboration
 - Add location
-- ML name suggestions based on bird photo upload
 - audio for birds
 - ML audio to bird suggestion
-- gamification

 ## notes